explodinglabs/jsonrpcserver/README.rst

 It has two features:

 #.
-A ``dispatch()`` method for parsing client requests, and dispatching to your
+A ``dispatch()`` method for handling requests, passing the details on to your
-   own functions that handle the request.
+   own functions to carry out the request.

 #.
 A `blueprint <http://flask.pocoo.org/docs/0.10/blueprints/>`_ for handling
    errors, ensuring we *always* respond with json.